brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 A frozen mummy discovered at 5,300m suggests the mountain held spiritual significance for the Inca Empire, who performed high-altitude sacrifices long before modern mountaineering began.
 The first recorded ascent was in 1897 by Matthias Zurbriggen.
 Today, the peak is a magnet for those seeking to test themselves against extreme altitude.

 While often labeled a non-technical mountain, Aconcagua is far from a simple hike.
 The expedition typically takes two to three weeks and is full of challenges like thin air, rough terrain, and rockfall.
-The lower valleys often reach 30°C with no shade.
+The lower valleys reach 30°C with no shade.
 High up, the notorious *Viento Blanco* (White Wind) bring gusts exceeding 100km/h and temperatures as low as -30°C.

 Aconcagua is defined by a stark, desert-like beauty.
 The journey begins in valleys of dusty paths and hardy shrubs where mules transport gear to base camp.
 Higher slopes consist of vast scree fields and the famous penitentes (tall, blade-like snow formations created by intense sun and dry winds).
 Finally, the high-altitude zone is a world of rock and permanent ice, where the Canaleta (a steep couloir) serves as the final gatekeeper to the summit.